ImShakthi/Store-Finder/README.md

 ### 📦 Setup and Run

-This application is Dockerized using docker-compose.yml, bundling the backend, MySQL, and Redis.
+This application is Dockerized using docker-compose.yml, bundling the backend, Postgres, and Redis.

 1. Clone the repository